hertzmann/hertzmann.github.io/_posts/2023-10-26-three-kinds-of-art-technologies.md

 Although I'm presenting a categorization, there's really a continuum, and most technologies will operate on more than one of these axes time.

 3D computer animation, like Pixar's Toy Story, provided both digitization of old tools, but also automation of many low-level decisions.
 Whereas [digital ink-and-paint](https://en.wikipedia.org/wiki/Traditional_animation#Digital_ink_and_paint) was simply a digitization of traditional hand-drawn animation, computer graphics (like Pixar's Toy Story) both  required similar animation mastery as in hand-drawn animation, but very different techinical skills (moving control curves rather than drawing pictures).
-In some ways, computer animation authors details---much of it is like cinematography---and, in other ways, it is directly controlled by animators the fine-tune every aspect of the motion and shape.
+In some ways, computer animation authors details—much of it is like cinematography—and, in other ways, it is directly controlled by animators the fine-tune every aspect of the motion and shape.
 So it straddles the mechanization and decision-making categories.

 # Where does "AI" fit in?